Research Highlights

 Bose, S. et al., 2019, ApJL, 873, L3

 ASASSN-16at/2016X exhibited features of normal type IIP supernova during most of its evolution until the early tail phase (<150 days).
-However, the late nebular spectra (observed until 740 days) showed a unique double peaked \(\rm H\,I\) emission, where each component is symmetrically positioned about the rest wavelength.
+However, the late nebular spectra (observed till 740 days) showed a unique double peaked \(\rm H\,I\) emission, where each component is symmetrically positioned about the rest wavelength.
 This bifurcation in the nebular line indicates strong bipolarity in the distribution of radioactive 56Ni or inner ejecta.
 Such a prominent double-peaked profile has not been observed before in any other supernova nebular spectra.
 Additionally, ASASSN-16at we find evidence of dust formation during late phases, which adequately explain the evolution of double-peaked nebular emission.
 As more dust being formed with time, the redder component of the double-peaked structure is seen to progressively diminishing due to differential extinction from dust.
 The strong and increasing near-infrared excess during the post-photospheric phase also supports the scenario of dust formation.
 This is one of the finest example which shows the importance of late time observations in core-collapse supernovae, even if they show normal characteristics during early phases.

 Nearest Superluminous Supernova in a Massive Metal-rich galaxy